What Are the Best Fruits for You? A Dietitian’s Top 5 Picks

 One-half cup of pomegranate seeds contain 72 calories, 3.5 grams of fiber and 12 grams of sugar.

-“These berries pack a powerful nutritional punch,” says Julia Zumpano, RD, LD.
-“They’re high in fiber, vitamin C and antioxidants, and low in sugar.”
+“These berries really do pack a powerful nutritional punch,” Hyland says.
+“They’re high in fiber, vitamin C and antioxidants and are also low in sugar.”

-Raspberries are full of plant nutrients called polyphenols that decrease oxidative damage.
-One cup of fresh raspberries provides 65 calories, 8 grams of fiber and 5.4 grams of natural sugar.
+Raspberries are also full of those plant nutrients called polyphenols that decrease oxidative damage.
+One cup of fresh raspberries also provides 65 calories, 8 grams of fiber and 5.4 grams of natural sugar.

-Says Jennifer Willoughby, RD, CSP, LD, “It’s hard to find another fruit with more dietary fiber, which aids digestion, blood glucose control and weight loss.”
+“It’s hard to find another fruit with more dietary fiber which aids in digestion, blood glucose control and weight loss,” she adds.
+“Raspberries are also a great source of natural sweetness that can help you cut back on or eliminate other added sugars.”

 Oranges are packed with vitamin C and potassium.
 They also contain flavonoids, plant nutrients with anti-inflammatory properties.

-Apples are packed with antioxidant plant nutrients, and vitamins A and C. “They have also been shown to help lower cholesterol due to their high soluble fiber content,” she says.
+Apples are also packed with antioxidant plant nutrients, and vitamins A and C and have been shown to help lower cholesterol due to their high soluble fiber content.

-Watch the size, however: very large apples at your local market may be 200 calories.
-One medium apple, with skin, has just 95 calories, 4 grams of fiber and 19 grams of natural sugar.
+When you’re choosing apples, just watch out for the size.
+Some very large apple varieties at your local market can harbor 200 calories or more.
+But one medium apple with skin has just 95 calories, 4 grams of fiber and 19 grams of natural sugar.